mitrvlr/mitrvlr/README.md

-👋 Frontend @ | 10+ yrs in web | Love CSS, build with React/Next.js
+👋 Frontend @ NAVER Cloud | 10+ yrs in web | Love CSS, build with React/Next.js

 > “Problem‑solving leaders have one thing in common: a faith that there’s always a better way.”
 — Gerald M. Weinberg, *Becoming a Technical Leader: An Organic Problem‑Solving Approach*

 - Frontend engineer with 10+ years of experience — I’ve always loved CSS, and I build things with React and Next.js.
-- Currently at
+- Currently at NAVER Cloud

 ---